 The flaxseed oil must...

 - Be made of 100% flaxseed: There should be no other flavors, additives, and especially no oils to prevent oxidation among the listed ingredients.
 (You want the oxidation in this case!)
 The only exception here is if the label includes the words "flaxseed particulate" or "lignans."
 Those are still part of the flaxseed, so they're fine and still count as pure flax oil.

 - Require refrigeration, because it's an omega-3 supplement and goes rancid quickly.
 If you buy a bottle of flax oil that doesn't need to be refrigerated, you bought the wrong thing.

-- Be organic, since "you don’t want to burn toxic chemicals into your cookware to leach out forever more," Canter writes.
+- Be organic, because "you don't want to burn toxic chemicals into your cookware to leach out forever more," Canter writes.

 - Be unfiltered, although filtered is also probably fine: Canter doesn't specify if the oil should be filtered or unfiltered.
 I've heard of people using both, and it worked fine.
 The bottle she links to in her post is unfiltered, so that's what I went with as well.

 - Be expensive: Well, it doesn't have to be expensive, per se, but if you're buying the right thing, it probably will be.
 Think around $17 for a 16-ounce bottle.

 Canter specifically links to this 34-ounce bottle of Barlean's Organic Flax Oil, which is way, way more than you will ever need.
 You can buy a 16-ounce bottle for about $16.
 I ended up buying a 16-ounce bottle of Whole Foods' 365 Unfiltered Organic Flax Oil, which met all the requirements and set me back $13.